 The Township mails two tax bills each year.
-The first tax bill is the interim tax bill with one instalment due at the end of March.
+The first tax bill is the interim tax bill with two instalments due at the end of March and the end of May.
 The Interim Tax Bill is calculated at 50% of the previous year's total Taxes Levied.
-The Final Tax Bill is calculated using the current market value assessment times the tax rates less the interim bill amount, and the balance is divided into two instalments due at the end of July and September.
+The Final Tax Bill is calculated using the current market value assessment times the tax rates less the interim bill amount, and the balance is divided into two instalments due at the end of August and October.
 The Explanation of Tax Changes with be enclosed with the Final Tax Bill.
 This form will explain the tax changes from the previous year to the current year and where the increase or decrease of levy changes will be allocated to, the Upper Tier (County of Renfrew), the Lower Tier (Township) and the Provincial Education.
 The Township must levy and collect taxes on behalf of the County of Renfrew, School Boards, and for its own purposes.

 All property owners receive a "Notice of Assessment" from the Municipal Property Assessment Corporation of Ontario for the 2017-2020 property tax years.
 This document indicates the market value of your property as of January 1, 2016.
 This value will be used for tax calculations.
 The Township does not establish the value of your property, Municipal Property Assessment Corporation of Ontario MPAC does.
 If you disagree with the current market assessment on your property contact MPAC at 1-866-296-MPAC (6722), or online at www.mpac.ca or by e-mail to firstname.lastname@example.org

 Property owners are encouraged to visit www.aboutmyproperty.ca to confirm their property details and compare their property with others in their neighbourhood.
 Login information is included with every Assessment Notice mailed.